 Can I use Fresh Cranberries instead of frozen ?

 Yes.
-You’ll be surprised to know that fresh cranberries don’t need any special preparation before using them in baked goods or substituting fresh cranberries for frozen cranberries.
+You’ll be surprised to know that fresh tart cranberries don’t need any special preparation before using them in baked goods or substituting fresh cranberries for frozen cranberries.

 Although, you may want to coat them in flour so that they all don’t sink to the bottom.